 A: Traffic and parking improvements have been informed directly by the feedback we received from our community.
-Student drop-off and pick-up will be greatly enhanced by a new loop road encircling the new property, with optimized traffic lights and efficient turning lanes to move the queues off of Lincoln Avenue.
+Student drop-off and pick-up will be greatly enhanced by a new loop driveway encircling the new property, with optimized traffic lights and efficient turning lanes to move the queues off of Lincoln Avenue.
 Parents will easily park in expanded parking lots to see their child off for the day, connect with school officials, and socialize with fellow parents and staff in a new Welcome Center.

-The new loop road and pedestrian tunnel will improve the flow of traffic in the area, while ensuring students are able to safely travel to and from pick-up and drop-off.
+The new loop driveway and pedestrian tunnel will improve the flow of traffic in the area, while ensuring students are able to safely travel to and from pick-up and drop-off.
 Neighborhood through-traffic will move more smoothly on Lincoln Avenue, while drivers will be able to reverse direction after drop-off without driving through the current neighborhood loop – a benefit to parents and neighbors alike.